iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.26/report.md

 > Saw an add for a self test.
 Downloaded the app and then there were no self test.
 Badly structured campaign.<br> :date: __2021-02-16 13:33:04__

 > I have har two apointments in this app.
 Both were very un pleasant.
 The first one basically told me that it was my medicines fault and sent me to my regular clinic and the second one was extremely rude, only repeated the same thing which I explained didn't work, He told me he was going to prescribe me some medicine (never told me what medicine) and then just didn't prescribed them and just sent me a text with tips.
 I will NEVER use this app again.
 I would rather burn 200sek than pay them to kry!<br> :date: __2021-02-04 11:12:26__

-> Just book an appointment at your regular health care center and save your money for that visit instead.
-That's all I got from my appointment.
-Referred to my regular health care center.<br> :date: __2021-01-19 20:30:25__

-> Not useful at all.
-Don't waste your time and call the vårdcentral directly.<br> :date: __2021-01-15 13:09:06__